Jane Howard (journalist): Family

 Call it a clan, call it a network, call it a tribe, call it a family.
 Whatever you call it, whoever you are, you need one.

 Education

 Howard attended the University of Michigan, graduating in 1956, with her bachelor's degree.
-She was awarded two honorary degrees, a Doctor of Letters from Grinell College in 1979 and a Doctor of Humane Letters, from Hamline University in 1984.
+She was awarded two honorary degrees, a Doctor of Letters from Grinnell College in 1979 and a Doctor of Humane Letters, from Hamline University in 1984.
 As a student, she worked as a reporter and editor for the university newspaper.

 Career

 Howard joined Time-Life as a trainee at age 21.
 She worked for Life magazine from 1956 until 1972 as a reporter, assistant editor, associate editor, and staff writer.
 Some of her work included interviews with novelists, Vladimir Nabokov, (pen name Vladimir Sirin) Truman Capote, Pulitzer prize-winning author John Updike, and Jacqueline Susann, author of "Valley of the Dolls.

 Columbia University, in a brief biography, lists her teaching career, as a '"visiting lecturer at the University of Iowa Writers' Workshop (Fall 1974), the University of Georgia School of Journalism (Spring 1975), Yale University English Department (Spring 1976), and the State University of New York Albany English Department (Winter 1978)"' and '"was a John Steinbeck Writer-in-Residence at Southampton College (Summer 1982), and a James Thurber Writer-in Residence at Ohio State University (Fall 1986)."'
 In 1989, she was a contributing editor for the monthly women's magazine, Lear's, and conducted interviews that were published in the monthly column, "A Woman for Lear's."

 As a freelance writer, Howard wrote articles, published in numerous periodicals including, Smithsonian, Esquire, The Washington Post Book World, Mademoiselle, and The New York Times Book Review.

 Howard taught non-fiction writing workshops at the Split Rock Arts Program at the University of Minnesota (Summer, 1989 and 1990); she also taught creative writing at Columbia University, during the 1990s.